-- 1. Launch SeqBuilder Pro and use File > Open to open the original (unmutated) 1LMB protein sequence. - Reverse translate the sequence to DNA.
-(We also created annotations showing the locations of the three variants-these appear in the image in Step 5).
-Choose File > Save. - 3.
+- 1. Launch SeqBuilder Pro and use File > Open to open an annotated version of the unmutated file for the 1LMB.pdb protein.
+(This file was made using manual sequence annotation). - Reverse translate the sequence to DNA using Sequence > New Sequence > Back Translate.
+Choose File > Save.
+(Note: You can see the locations of the three variants in the image in Step 5). - 3.
 Select all nucleotides from the beginning of the cl gene to the right (downstream) of the sequence and delete them.
 Then use File > Save As to save the remaining fragment as Upstream fragment.sbd. - 4.
 Open the sequence saved in Step 2, above.
 Select all nucleotides to the left (upstream) of the cl gene and delete them.
-Then use File > Save As to save the remainder of the sequence as cl mutated fragment.sbd.

-We now have two sequence files that-laid end to end-would be identical to the original nucleotide sequence.

-5. In this step, we will use the SeqBuilder Pro primer workbench to create PCR primer pairs at the exact desired location with respect to features and translational frames.
+Then use File > Save As to save the remainder of the sequence as cl mutated fragment.sbd. - We now have two sequence files that-laid end to end-would be identical to the original nucleotide sequence. - 5.
+In this step, we will use the SeqBuilder Pro primer workbench to create PCR primer pairs at the exact desired location with respect to features and translational frames.
 Choose Edit > Select All, then Priming > Create Primer Pairs.
 Keep the default setting Primers end exactly at selection and press OK.
 Once the primers are created, the forward primer is extended to 41 bp in length to fully cover all three mutation areas.